 There’s no fee to enter Antigua’s Indian Town National Park.
 More information on the National Parks of Antigua is here.

-There’s a large wild donkey population on Antigua and you’ll likely spot them a few as you drive around the island.
+There’s a large wild donkey population on Antigua and you’ll likely spot a few of them as you drive around the island.
 In order to care for ill, injured, and elderly donkeys there is a registered animal charity here, the Donkey Sanctuary, Antigua.

 It’s here that you’ll find up to 150 donkeys being cared for – it’s also possible to volunteer here in return for your housing (check out details on WorkAway).

 We love to learn about the food of a country when we visit and there’s no better way than to take a cooking class.
 The best-rated cooking classes in Antigua are with Nicole at Nicole’s Table.
-You’ll not only learn a lot about Antiguan food here, but you’ll get to cook and enjoy a 3-course lunch – starter, main, and sides as well as dessert.
-Your host, Nicole, will also answer all your questions about life in the West Indies.
+You’ll not only learn a lot about Antiguan food here, but you’ll get to cook and enjoy a 3-course lunch – starter, main, and sides, as well as dessert.
+Your host, Nicole, will also answer all your questions about life in Antigua.

-You can elect to learn to cook West Indian Curry, Jerk, or a rum-infused special.
+You can elect to learn to cook a West Indian Curry, Jerk, or a rum-infused special.
 You’ll start your cooking class with a typical local cocktail, the Rum Punch, and then get going on the food.
-This is an awesome way to experience a local event on Antigua.
+This is an awesome way to experience a local event in Antigua.

 Check availability with Nicole and book here – this really is the best Antigua Food and Drink Experience